 Observe licensee staff conduct an item monitoring test if one is being conducted during the inspection week.

-For Category III , review the licensee’s item control program as described in the FNMC plan and the item control procedure(s).
+For Category II and III facilities, review the licensee’s item control program as described in the FNMC plan and the item control procedure(s).

 Discuss with the licensee how current knowledge of items is maintained.